 |---|---|---|

-| Cash to pay IHT | Immediate, tax-free lump sum | Policy must be owned by the trust |
+| Cash to pay IHT | Immediate, tax-free lump sum outside the estate | Policy must be owned by the trust, not the individual |

-| Protect family home or shares | Avoids forced sale under pressure | Calculate cover to match likely liabilities |
+| Protect family home or shares | Avoids forced sale under time pressure | Calculate cover to match likely IHT liability |

-| Fair division among beneficiaries | Easy equalisation without selling assets | Trust deeds must reflect intended recipients |
+| Fair division among beneficiaries | Easy equalisation without selling assets | Trust deed must reflect intended recipients and be kept up to date |

 The real test for owner-run firms is whether customers and staff keep working after ownership changes.
-That happens only when personal wishes and the firm’s needs are linked by clear paperwork and shared expectations.
+That happens only when personal wishes and the firm’s needs are linked by clear documentation and shared expectations.

 Succession: who takes over and how control transfers